newlinedotco/awesome-fullstack-tutorials/angular/service-workers/README.md

 ]
 ```

 You can check the (well-written) documentation for the supported options but the most important one is called `strategy`.

 This tells the service worker how to cache the data, where `freshness` means that the service worker will always try to request newer data and only use the cached data if the request takes too long (or you are offline).

 There's also `performance` which means that the service worker will always prefer the cached data over making a request to the service.
 We always want fresh data and only use the cached data when the application is offline.

 Now you can rebuild and application, serve it, load it in the browser, and reload the page to update the service worker.
 You can see that if you now press the button to fetch the data, the application gets new data every time and there are always different numbers.

-Now if you offline, load the application, and fetch the data, you will still see a list of numbers but they will always be the same – the ones that are stored in the cache.
+Now if you're offline, load the application, and fetch the data, you will still see a list of numbers but they will always be the same – the ones that are stored in the cache.

 ### Notification for Updates

 So now we cache our whole application using the power of the Angular service worker!

 As the *last step*, we want to show a notification to the user when there are updates available for the application.
 The service worker allows us to do exactly that.
 It detects when there's a newer version available from the network than is in the browser cache.

 This check happens when the application is loaded or refreshed/reloaded.
 The service worker then downloads the newer version to the cache and lets our application know that an update is available.
 We can use this information to show a notification to the user.

 You know the drill, `git checkout step4`.
 This step already contains the updates notification component and I'll just highlight the important parts.